 The Raster Calculator tool is not intended to replace other Spatial Analyst tools.
 Continue to use the other tools for the appropriate calculations.
 For example, use the Slope tool to perform the slope calculations.
 The Raster Calculator tool is designed to execute single-line algebraic statements.

 Since Raster Calculator is a geoprocessing tool, like all tools, it can be integrated into ModelBuilder.
 See the following topics for more information:

 The Python window is an efficient and convenient location to use geoprocessing tools and Python functionality from within ArcGIS.
 The Python commands run from this window can range from single lines of code to complex blocks with logic.
 The Python window also provides a place to access additional functionality using custom or third-party Python modules and libraries.

-To launch the Python window, click the Python button on the Analysis tab, or from the View tab.
+To launch the Python window, click the Python button on the Analysis tab, or from the Windows group on the View tab.

 In the above sequence of statements, the ArcPy site package, the geoprocessing environments, and the Spatial Analyst modules are imported; the workspace is set; the Slope tool is run; and the output is permanently saved.
 Once a carriage return is entered at the end of a statement, that statement is immediately run.

 Some features of the Python window include built-in line autocompletion, use of variables, and access to Python and ArcPy functionality.

 Even though there is no limit to the number of statements that can be entered within the Python window, it may be cumbersome to create more complex models.
 The Spatial Analyst modules' tools, operators, functions, and classes can also be accessed from your favorite integrated development environment.
 Start your preferred IDE and enter the desired statements.

 In the following script, ArcPy, the geoprocessing environments, and the Spatial Analyst module are imported; variables are set; the extension is checked out; the Slope tool is run; and the output is saved.